-The Gus Archie Memorial Scholarship is supported by the Archie Fund of the SPE Foundation and awards an outstanding student who plans to enter a university and pursue an undergraduate degree in petroleum engineering.
-The student will receive $6,000 per year for up to four years of university study.
+The Gus Archie Memorial Scholarship is supported by the SPE Foundation and awards an outstanding student who plans to enter a university and pursue an undergraduate degree in petroleum engineering.
+The recipient will receive USD 5,000 per year for up to four years of university study.
 Scholarship applications are no longer being accepted for 2016.
 2017 applications will open on the 1 December 2016.

 This is a merit based scholarship.
 Recipients are typically in the top 3% in both class ranking and standardized test scores.

 - Must intend to enroll in petroleum engineering in a recognized university program according to your country or region, leading to an undergraduate degree in petroleum engineering

 - Comply with sanction policy